frederikvig/nyum/_recipes/vanillekipferl.md

 ---

-> Shape each ball with the palm of your hand into 2 - 2.5 inch (5 - 6 cm) Logs.
+> Shape each ball with the palm of your hand into 5 - 6 cm (2 - 2.5 inch) logs.
 The little logs should be slightly thicker in the middle, with tapered ends.

 ---